 Heathwood and Sims City Parks are within six blocks.
 Students walk, bike, scooter, and bus to Dreher High School, Rosewood Elementary and Hand Middle School.
 The private St. Joseph Catholic Elementary School is adjacent to Sherwood Forest, and the private Hammond School and Heathwood Hall Episcopal School are nearby.
 Midlands Technical College Beltline Campus offers 120 programs and adjoins the neighborhood.
 All are award winning institutions.

 Notably, Sherwood Forest encompasses the Original Historic Frogtown Community, just east of Kilbourne Road.
 It includes about 45 residences traditionally owned by African Americans.

-Three major grocery chain stores (including Whole Foods) and three pharmacies are within walking distance.
-The State Capitol is approximately 12-minute drive.
-Two COMET bus stops are adjacent to the neighborhood.
-Easy access to the interstate system is at I-77 (Exit 10) Fort Jackson Boulevard.
+Four major grocery chain stores (including Whole Foods) and three pharmacies are within walkable distance.
+The UofSC Campus and State Capitol complex are approximately a 12-minute drive to the west.
+Numerous COMET bus stops are adjacent to the neighborhood.
+Easy access to the Interstate Highway System is at I-77 (Exit 10) Fort Jackson Boulevard.

 The Jim Hamilton – LB Owens Airport is a two-mile drive and offers a 5,011-foot jet aviation runway.
 Families enjoy the Hunter Gatherer microbrewery/bistro and the 68-acre Owens Field Park featuring soccer and baseball fields, disc golf, skateboarding, track & field facilities, an orchard/garden, and nature trails.
 All adjacent to the airport.